BuzzFeedNews/2021-09-guardianship-filings/README.md

 Much of the data we did collect was unusable for our primary goal, which was to estimate the annual number of adult guardianship cases filed.
 Some states, for instance, did not separate guardianships of adults from those of minors.
 Other states’ figures were unusably incomplete or displayed extreme variation from year to year without any clear cause or explanation.

-Ultimately, 23 jurisdictions (22 states and DC) had data fully usable for the main analyses presented here.
+*Originally*, 23 jurisdictions (22 states and DC) had data fully usable for the main analyses presented here.
 Although this number represents fewer than half the states in the US, it appears to be the largest published sample of such filing counts to date.
 Another 12 states had data we could use for a sub-analysis.
 Below we describe the data collected, how we analyzed it, and the caveats associated with the estimates.
 This repository also contains [the data we used](data/) and [a computational notebook](notebooks/analyze-filing-counts.ipynb) written in Python.

+### Updates and additions

+- __New Jersey__: At the time of initial publication, New Jersey had not provided BuzzFeed News with adult guardianship counts.
+It has since provided them, and we have added those counts to our dataset and analysis.
+(Update incorporated September 30, 2021.)

+- __West Virginia__: At the time of initial publication, BuzzFeed News determined it could not use the state’s data due to an ambiguity regarding whether its figures included guardianships of minors.
+West Virginia has since clarified that it did not, so BuzzFeed News has recategorized West Virginia’s counts in our dataset and has added it to the analysis.
+(Update incorporated September 30, 2021.)

 ## Data description